-- S1.11.1 This Specification is intended to provide sufficiently detailed guidance to enable agreement on its operation and implementation to be reached at local level.
+- \$1.11.1 This Specification is intended to provide sufficiently detailed guidance to enable agreement on its operation and implementation to be reached at local level.
 Authorities and Undertakers should always use their best endeavours to achieve a solution to disputes without having to refer them to conciliation.
-This might be achieved by referring the issue to management for settlement. - S1.11.2 If, however, agreement cannot be reached, the provisions set out in the Code of Practice for the Co-ordination of Road Works and Works for Road Purposes and Related Matters should be followed.
+This might be achieved by referring the issue to management for settlement. - S1.11.2 If, however, agreement cannot be reached, the provisions set out in the Code of Practice for the Co-ordination of Works in Roads should be followed.